evenstephenr/othello/README.md

 4. You can run the command `npm run start-babel` to enable hot-reloading for the _static/jsx_ directory in the project root

+5. You can use the command `npm run debug` to start the server-side processes in debug mode.
+After running, open `chrome://inspect` and then click the link that says `open dedicated devtools for node`.
+The inspector window that opens should connect to your running debug process

 ### Deploying this app

 Today, there isn't a 'production' deploy or build step.
 If you'd like to run the game on your own machine, clone or fork the repo, install dependencies, and then run the command `npm start` to spin up an instance of the game on your home network